Medically reviewed by Drugs.com. Last updated on Nov 14, 2021.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For dalbavancin, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to dalbavancin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of dalbavancin injection in the pediatric population.
-Safety and efficacy have not been established.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of dalbavancin injection in children.
+Safety and efficacy have been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of dalbavancin injection in the elderly.
 However, elderly patients are more likely to have unwanted side effects and age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving dalbavancin injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking dalbavancin, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.